-Oregano is easily grown at home in the yard or in planters, so hopefully, you have fresh oregano at your beck and call.
-Many stores now carry fresh oregano in the produce department.
-Purchased fresh oregano branches should be rich green in color and not the least bit limp.
+Oregano is easily grown in the garden at home, whether it's in the backyard or in a container.
+Hopefully, you have fresh oregano at your beck and call.
+If that's not the case, though, grocery stores typically carry fresh oregano in the produce department.
+Store it properly, so it doesn't wither away unused in the refrigerator.

 To dry fresh oregano, tie sprigs into a bunch and hang in a cool, dark place with good ventilation.
 Once dried, seal tightly and store away from sunlight.
 In general, dried common oregano sold in the grocery stores is actually a mixture of different varieties of oregano combined with marjoram and thyme.
-As with all dried herbs, dried oregano should be kept in a cool, dark place in a tightly-sealed container and used within 6 months for the freshest flavor.
-It will not spoil if kept longer, but its potency will deteriorate greatly with time.
+You could also pull all the oregano leaves off the stem before drying, spread them across a baking sheet, and let them dry.